800-860-3577

 Getting Started

 One of the hardest working appliances in your kitchen is the range.
-A kitchen range is essentially two appliances in one: a set of burners with an oven underneath.
-The first big decision you'll need to make is whether you are looking for a gas, electric or dual fuel range.
-Next, decide whether you need a freestanding or slide-in range based on your kitchen.
-Drop-in ranges are another option for custom-designed kitchens.
-Abt is here to help you break down exactly what you need in a range to help you make your decision.
+A kitchen range is two appliances in one: a set of burners with an oven underneath.
+The first decision you'll need to make is whether you are looking for a gas, electric or dual fuel range.
+Next, decide whether you need a freestanding or slide-in range.
+Drop-in ranges are another option for custom-designed kitchens, but keep in mind that only a few select manufacturers still make these as they are no longer in demand due to the need for a prepared base and cabinet front.
+Today, most drop-in models are purchased as replacement ranges in older homes, not kitchen remodels.
+If you currently have a drop-in range, you should know that you can replace it with a freestanding or slide-in range by removing the bottom base and cabinet front.
+Doing so will open up a world of options when it's time to replace your drop-in range.

 Electric vs. Gas Range: Which One Should I Choose?